 The Washington State Department of Transportation website is particularly helpful if you’re traveling by car.
-For information about routes, up-to-date construction news, weather information, mountain pass conditions and travel alerts please use the links below.
+For information about routes, up-to-date construction news, weather information, mountain pass conditions and travel alerts please visit WSDOT's site.

 Think car rentals, buses, and trains.
-Take the Sounder, a light rail line that goes between Seattle and Tacoma; rent cars across the state or at an airport for touring or road tripping; travel via Amtrak which goes both north-sound and east-west; or bus around urban areas to see the sights (tip: downtown Seattle is a ride-free zone).
+Take the Sounder, a light rail line that goes between Seattle and Tacoma; rent cars across the state or at an airport for touring or road tripping; travel via Amtrak which goes both north-sound and east-west; or bus around urban areas to see the sights.

 Leaving on a jet plane?
 Or seaplane.
 Or charter.
 Or prop plane.
 Is your destination Washington?
 We’ve got you covered with airports across the state.
 Seattle Tacoma (SeaTac) International Airport is the main point of entry and hub, but Spokane, Port Angeles and other areas have busy tarmacs (or waterways) as well.